VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 The other relevant point would be the ability for **inter-peripheral communication** - basically, your mouse should be able to 'talk' to your keyboard and vis-versa.
 This becomes a bit redundant if as mentioned above all the mapping and meaning of buttons is defined in software, but the point would be that a key-combo could change your mouse's DPI, or holding a button on your mouse could put your keyboard into a one-handed mode.

-**Pen Tablets**
+#### Pen Tablets

 Honestly, most pen tablets are reasonably good.
 Not all of them have great latency, map super well between the pen's nibb and the actual pointer on the screen, and the majority *don't* support touch, which probably isn't ideal, but in general they do the job well enough, or, would, if you only counted teh hardware.

-*Waring, the following is a rant about drivers on Windows:* This is interesting as the hardware is actually reasonably competent, while the software is largely so incredibly god awful that it is somehow impressive.
+*Warning, the following is a rant about drivers on Windows:* This is interesting as the hardware is actually reasonably competent, while the software is largely so incredibly god awful that it is somehow impressive.
 While I realize this is totally anecdotal, one pen tablet I've used on Windows the driver software is so bad that it actually randomly takes over as the focused application about once every 15 minutes, meaning whatever line you were in the middle of drawing just *stops* and you have to click on the program again to keep going.
 But, like, even with more competent driver stacks there's like a 6 different options for pen pressure: Wintab, Windows Ink, the option to 'Use the device as a mouse pointer' ...
 It's so incredibly confusing and the required options per application vary wildly.
 To make matters worse, most of the drivers completely shit themselves if one display is scaled for HiDPI and another isn't.
 On Linux, ironically, I've actually had very good luck with pen tablets.

 But even then most don't handle pressure in a way that's customization in a good way, instead relying on software to do pressure-mapping, which just isn't great.
 It's often a serious pain in the ass to get it set  𝘫𝘶𝘴𝘵 𝘳𝘪𝘨𝘩𝘵  so that you don't get crazy pressure jumps and even if the driver has in-driver calibration, you still usually have to tweak it more in the specific art/drawing/art application so now you have TWO pressure maps and it begins to feel like trying to balance a double pendulum.